odoo/odoo/doc/webservices/iap.rst

     * any failure in an inter-server call. (typically, in :func:`~odoo.addons.iap.jsonrpc`).

 .. exception:: odoo.exceptions.UserError
+    :noindex:

-    Raised by any unexpeted behaviour at the discretion of the App developer (*you*).
+    Raised by any unexpected behaviour at the discretion of the App developer (*you*).

 Test the API